dzbeda/opsschool-mid-project/Readme.md

     2. AWS-Region
     3. Instances type
     4. ETC
+4. Intilize Terraform -  run the following commands
+    1. terraform init ; If everything passed move to the next step
-4. Run terraform plan - run the following commands
+5. Verify the project plan - run the following commands
-    1. terraform plan –out project ; If everything passed move to the next step
+    1. terraform plan -out project ; If everything passed move to the next step (Please note that sometimes copy-paste update the "-" character)
-5. Apply terraform plan - run the following commands
+5. Apply terraform plan - run the following commands  (Please note that sometimes copy-paste update the "-" character)
     1. terraform apply project
 6. Cross your fingers and hope for the good